Jieyab89/OSINT-Cheat-sheet/README.md

 - [Subt](https://github.com/tegal1337/subt) SubT is a tool to check if a subdomain is vulnerable to subdomain takeover.
 It uses `subfinder` to search for subdomains, `dig` to check CNAME, and `curl` to check status code
 - [apk2url](https://github.com/n0mi1k/apk2url) An OSINT tool to quickly extract IP and URL endpoints from APKs by disassembling and decompiling
 - [dogbolt](https://dogbolt.org/) Online decompiler
+- [ezXSS](https://github.com/ssl/ezXSS) ezXSS is an easy way for penetration testers and bug bounty hunters to test (blind) Cross Site Scripting

 Social Engineering